The Firm, Inc.: History

-The Firm was founded by managers Jeff Kwatinetz and Michael Green in 1997.
-Operating originally out of Kwatinetz' Malibu apartment, the company was described by the Los Angeles Times as "racing through the music industry with the velocity of a bullet train" and by 2000, represented a stable of actors and musicians that had generated more than $1.5 billion in gross revenue.
+The Firm was founded by managers Jeff Kwatinetz and Michael Green in fall 1997 after they left Gallin-Morey Associates.
+Operating originally out of Kwatinetz' Malibu apartment, early clients included Martin Lawrence and Korn.
+The company was described by the Los Angeles Times as "racing through the music industry with the velocity of a bullet train" and by 2000, represented a stable of actors and musicians that had generated more than $1.5 billion in gross revenue.
 Kwatinetz partnered with David Baram and Rick Yorn to help run the operation later bringing on new talent including Criss Angel and Denzel Washington.

+Robert F. X. Sillerman, founder of SFX Entertainment, acquired a 16% interest in The Firm for $25 million and later tried to acquire the remainder for $200 million, however, pulled out as he claimed it would breach a non-compete clause with Clear Channel Communications.
+In 2001, Kwatinetz filed a lawsuit against Sillerman, accusing him of misappropriating The Firm's business plan.
+Later in 2001, Kwatinetz apologised to Sillerman and agreed to pay his legal costs.
+Kwatinetz eventually acquired Sillerman's interest in The Firm.

+In 2001, The Firm acquired the sportswear company Pony.
+It also owned half of the Build-A-Bear Workshops.

 In 2002, The Firm purchased Michael Ovitz's Artist Management Group (AMG) and in 2004, it merged with entertainment consulting company Integrated Entertainment Partners (IEP), led by Rich Frank, a former president of Disney studios.
 During its first incarnation, the company represented Leonardo DiCaprio, Cameron Diaz, Robert De Niro, Kelly Clarkson, Korn, Ice Cube, Snoop Dogg, Dixie Chicks, Linkin Park, Backstreet Boys, Jennifer Lopez, Britney Spears, Limp Bizkit, and DC Pierson, among others.
 In addition to the individual successes of their clients, the company was noted for its prescience in melding celebrities with consumer brands and for its role as an architect of the $2.6 billion acquisition of Warner Music by a private equity consortium.
 While in 2003, the subsidiary Firm Films had reached a first-look deal with 20th Century Fox.

 The Firm ceased operations in 2008.